Srimany123/GSM_GPRS_GNSS_HAT/README.md

 <div>
   install nessary libraries first and update few permissions.</div></br>
   <pre>sudo bash start.sh</pre>
-  before sending message or calling, we should check the what band the serial communication is going on.</br></br>
+  before sending message or calling, we should check AT commands in mincom and what band the serial communication is going on.</br></br>
   <pre>./band_check.sh</pre>
   this will help us to identify which band the communication is going on.</br></br>
 </div>